Barn Owl Nest Webcam

-The barn owls on this webcam have been living in a DNR-built nest box inside a barn in southern Indiana since 2009 and have nested each year since.
+Barn owls have been nesting in this DNR-built nest box inside a barn in southern Indiana since 2009.

 Barn owls are an endangered species in Indiana, mostly due to habitat loss.
 The Indiana DNR continues to work with the public to place nest boxes where suitable habitat is available.
-The DNR Division of Fish & Wildlife’s Wildlife Diversity Program has placed more than 300 barn owl nest boxes since 1984.
+Wildlife biologists within the Division of Fish & Wildlife have placed more than 400 barn owl nest boxes since 1984.

 Nesting and egg laying